Cyrus Dunbar

 Cyrus Vader Dunbar (June 15, 1856 – July 25, 1920) was a Washington State pioneer and pharmacist in Shelton, Washington.
 Dunbar started working in pharmacology in 1882 in Portland, Oregon.
 In 1888, he moved to Shelton and opened his own drug store.
 He operated his business from different buildings, including one his family built.
 In the early 20th century, Dunbar was still considered the leading pharmacist of Shelton.
 He developed his product range to include stationery, novels, periodicals, and household items.
 He retired in 1913 after his store was destroyed in a fire.

 Besides his business, Dunbar actively participated in the life of the city, for a period of time serving as a Justice of the Peace and town clerk.
 Dunbar was a member of the Ancient Order of United Workmen, the Knights of Pythias fraternity, and the Shelton music band, which consisted of his brothers.

 Early life, family and education

 Dunbar was born on June 15, 1856, in Eaton Rapids, Michigan.
 His distant ancestors came to America from Scotland and settled in southern Michigan.
 He was the son of Charles S. Dunbar, a blacksmith farmer, and Union Army soldier, and of Orphia S. Dunbar (Norton).
 The parents had seven children.

 Charles and Orphia moved from Michigan to Dakota, and in 1883 came as pioneers to Washington State.
-Five of the Dunbar children later joined their parents and lived on the Pacific coast: Cyrus V. Dunbar; William H. Dunbar, a Seattle expert accountant; Hiram N. Dunbar, a blacksmith of Shelton, Washington; E. Prentis Dunbar, who worked in the paint and wallpaper business in Bremerton, Washington; and Mary Miranda Dunbar (Knight), a Mason County Superintendent of Shools.
+Five of the Dunbar children later joined their parents and lived on the Pacific coast: Cyrus V. Dunbar; William H. Dunbar, a Seattle expert accountant; Hiram N. Dunbar, a blacksmith of Shelton, Washington; E. Prentis Dunbar, who worked in the paint and wallpaper business in Bremerton, Washington; and Mary Miranda Dunbar (Knight), a Mason County Superintendent of Schools.

 Dunbar went to school and learned pharmacology in Eaton Rapids.